 Fright Checks are a special case of Will Rolls.
-A character faced with something so blatantly unnatural or ghastly that it threatens his sanity, or forced into close contact with the subject of a Phobia (p.
-40), must make a Will Roll.
+A character faced with something so blatantly unnatural or ghastly that it may threaten his sanity, or forced into close contact with the subject of a Phobia (p.
+00), must make a Will Roll.
 A medieval person, taken for a ride in a modern sports car, would probably have to make a Fright Check.
-An ordinary civilian might well have to make one on first seeing a dead body, but a battle-hardened soldier wouldn't (unless the cause of death was really bizarre and unpleasant).
-The GM may assign bonuses (for brief or distant contact, say, or prior warnings or "heat of battle" excitement) or penalties (for sudden or prolonged contact with something really bad).
+An ordinary civilian might well have to make one on first seeing a dead body, but a battle-hardened soldier wouldnĴt (unless the cause of death was really bizarre and unpleasant).
+The GM may assign bonuses (for brief or distant contact, say, or prior warnings or ĺheat of battleĹ excitement) or penalties (for sudden or prolonged contact with something really bad).

-If the player fails the roll, roll another 3d and add the amount by which the first roll was failed by, then consult the following table: 4-5: Mentally stunned (p.
-75) for one turn, then automatic recovery.
+If the player fails the roll, roll another 3d and add the amount by which the first roll was failed by, then consult the following table:

+4-5 Ĭ Mentally Stunned (p.
+00) for one turn, then automatic recovery.

-6-9: Mentally stunned for at least one turn, then roll as normal to recover.
+6-9 Ĭ Mentally Stunned for at least one turn, then roll as normal to recover.

-10-11: Mentally stunned for at least 2d turns, then roll as normal to recover.
+10-11 Ĭ Mentally Stunned for at least 2d turns, then roll as normal to recover.

-12: Lose your lunch.
-Treat as being physically stunned for 15 turns, then roll as normal for recovery.
+12 Ĭ Lose your lunch.
+Treat as being Physically Stunned for 15 turns, then roll as normal for recovery.

-13: Acquire a new quirk (p.
-43), even if this takes you over five.
+13 Ĭ Acquire a new Quirk (p.
+00), even if this takes you over 5.

-14-15: Mentally stunned for at least 1d turns, and lose 1d fatigue.
+14-15 I Mentally stunned for at least 1d turns, and lose 1d fatigue.

-16: Mentally stunned for at least 1d turns, and gain a new Quirk.
+16 I Mentally stunned for at least 1d turns, and gain a new Quirk.

-17-18: Faint for 1d minutes, then roll vs. HT every minute to recover.
+17-18 Ĭ Faint for 1d minutes, then roll vs. HT every minute to recover.

-19-20: Faint for 3d minutes, then roll vs. HT every minute to recover.
+19-20 I Faint for 3d minutes, then roll vs. HT every minute to recover.

-21: Panic; run around screaming, sit down and weep, or something equally useless for 1d minutes, then roll vs. IQ every minute to snap out of it.
+21 Ĭ Panic; run around screaming, sit down and weep, or something equally useless for 1d minutes, then roll vs. IQ every minute to snap out of it.

-22+: The character acquires a new disadvantage at the GM's option (a relevant Phobia, Delusion, or similar, or even a physical effect such as white hair), and probably also spends some turns, minutes, or hours stunned, in shock, or even catatonic.
+22+ Ĭ The character acquires a new Disadvantage at the GMĴs option (a relevant Phobia, Delusion, or similar, or even a physical effect such as white hair), and probably also spends some turns, minutes, or hours stunned, in shock, or even catatonic.